dphiffer/ccny-web2/week03/README.md

 ### Take a stroll through the garden

 We'll start this week by taking some time to find some design inspiration, and also learning from the mistakes of others.
-Browse the [CSS Zen Garden](http://www.mezzoblue.com/zengarden/alldesigns/) and find an example or two of layout techniques that you find interesting.
+Browse the [CSS Zen Garden](http://www.mezzoblue.com/zengarden/alldesigns/) and choose two examples of layout techniques that you find interesting.
 Use Firebug to pick apart how the layout was achieved.
 Adjust various CSS properties and see what happens.

-Make note of two examples: one that you find *effective*, and one that you find *misguided*.
+You are looking for two layouts: one that you find *effective*, and one that you find *misguided*.
 Think about why one of them works, and the other doesn't.
 Is it the aesthetics?
 Is the text difficult to read?
 Think about what it is you like or don't like in each case.

 ### Write about it